🔍 How to Screen Tenants

 Cost to Screen

-🏠 Why Tenant Screening Is the Most Important Thing You Do as a Landlord
+🏠 Why Tenant Screening Is the Most Important Decision You Make

-Every landlord mistake — problem tenants, unpaid rent, property damage, costly evictions — traces back to one root cause: inadequate screening.
+Every costly landlord problem — unpaid rent, property damage, evictions — traces back to one root cause: inadequate screening.
 The decision you make before handing over keys determines the next 12 months of your life as a landlord.
-Get it right and you’ll collect rent on time, maintain your property, and sleep at night.
-Get it wrong and you could be looking at a $5,000–$20,000 eviction, months of lost rent, and extensive property damage.
+Get it right and you collect rent on time, maintain your property, and sleep at night.
+Get it wrong and you’re looking at a $5,000–$20,000 eviction, months of lost income, and extensive repairs.

 💡 The Core Principle: Screen every applicant the same way, every time.
-Inconsistency in screening creates Fair Housing liability and lets bad tenants slip through.
-Document your criteria in writing before you begin and never deviate.
+Inconsistency creates Fair Housing liability and lets bad tenants through.
+Document your criteria in writing before you begin — and never deviate from it.

 📋 The Complete Tenant Screening System — 9 Steps